hyperledger/indy-node/docs/write-code-guideline.md

     If you still import fixtures, mark such the imports with the following hint for IDE not to mark them as unused and not to remove them when optimizing imports:

         `# noinspection PyUnresolvedReferences`
-- Try to use the same configs and file folder structure for integration tests as in real environment.
+- Try to use the same config and file folder structure for integration tests as in real environment.
-As of now, all tests follow the same file folder structure (see [indy-file-structure-guideline](indy-file-structure-guideline.md)) as Indy-node service, but this folders are created inside `tmp` test folder.
+As of now, all tests follow the same file folder structure (see [indy-file-structure-guideline](indy-file-structure-guideline.md)) as Indy-node service, but the folders are created inside `tmp` test folder.